How to Fix Forward Head Posture

 Fix Your Ergonomics

-If you’re going to be sat in front of a computer for hours at a time, you should probably make sure you’re not putting yourself at unnecessary risk.
+If you’re going to be sitting in front of a computer for hours at a time, you should probably make sure you’re not putting yourself at unnecessary risk.
 Raise your screen so that the top third is at eye-level – if it’s not the adjustable kind, you may need to prop it up on a pile of books or adjust the height of your desk or chair.
 It’s also worth considering how far your face is from the screen.
 Aim for somewhere between 18 and 24 inches (45.7 and 61cm) and position your chair accordingly.

 Protect Your Neck